What is an Order Form?

 Create a New Order Form

 Any form can be used to collect orders- adding the following Order Form Items are what make your form an Order Form.
 Start with one of our many order templates, or from a blank form.
 Drag and drop from the "Order Form Items" section to begin building the form:

-- Radio Button and Checkbox Pricing Items: Present your customers with options and choices to order from.
+- Radio Button and Checkbox Pricing: Present your customers with options and choices to order from.

-- Text Field Pricing: Allow your users to enter in a specific amount to be charged.
-Most useful for donations or whenever you want the amount charged to be flexible and controlled by the user.
+- Text Field Pricing: Allow your customers to enter in a specific amount to be charged.
+Most useful for donations or whenever you want the amount charged to be flexible and controlled by the customer.

 - Quantity List: Present your customers an option to enter in how many of each item they wish to order from a list of possibilies.
-This offers flexibility if you expect that users will want multiple quantities of items.
+This offers flexibility if you expect that customers will want multiple quantities of items.

 - Radio Button Percent: Allow your customers to select a percent discount (say, for returning customers) or a percent addition (like applicable taxes).
 Specific items can be excluded from percents- it does not make sense, for example, to add tax on a shipping charge.

-- Coupon Code: Apply either a fixed discount or a percent discount off of the order total if the user correctly types in a discount code.
+- Coupon Code: Apply either a fixed discount or a percent discount off of the order total if a customer correctly types in a discount code.

-- Text Quantity: Used in conjunction with the pricing items, allows the user to specify how many of the pricing item they want.
+- Text Quantity: Used in conjunction with the pricing items, allows your customers to specify how many of the pricing item they want.
 Place this item in front of either a Radio Button, Checkbox, or Text Field pricing item.

-- Credit Card Block: Found under "Item Blocks", streamlines the process of collecting credit card information from the user.
+- Credit Card Block: Found under "Item Blocks", streamlines the process of collecting credit card information.
 This is unnecessary if you use payment integration to collect payment.
 Note: specific security measures need to be in place for collecting and storing credit card information.